webbuilders-group/silverstripe-new-relic/docs/en/extending-site-performace.md

 =================
 It's possible to extend the Site Performance section in the cms to display more information then what is provided by default.
 To do this you can simply create a subclass of ``NRReportBase`` this will get auto loaded into the report.
 This will require you define a ``loadRequirements`` method which can be used to add additional JavaScript and/or CSS requirements into the page load.

 In many cases you will need to add additional server side end points to be able to pull data from the [New Relic API](https://docs.newrelic.com/docs/apis/rest-api-v2).
-To do that simply add a normal SilverStripe extension to the ``NewRelicPerformanceReport`` class and follow the typical process for adding actions to a controller.
+To do that simply add a normal SilverStripe extension to the ``WebbuildersGroup\NewRelic\Control\Admin\NewRelicPerformanceReport`` class and follow the typical process for adding actions to a controller.

 ## Custom Report Example